Select variant

 Bundesheer camouflage pattern

-History of Austro-Tarn
+History of Austro camouflage

-Structure and Features of Austro-Tarn
+Structure and characteristics of Austro-Tarn

 Typical features include:

-• Harmonious transitions between colors
+• Harmonious transitions between the colors

-Technical Details of Austro-Tarn
+Technical details of Austro-Tarn

 Questions about Austro-Tarn

-Austro-Tarn is the official camouflage pattern of the Austrian Bundesheer, developed for a wide range of landscapes from the Alps to the lowlands.
+Austro-Tarn is the official camouflage pattern of the Austrian Bundesheer, developed for a wide range of landscapes from the Alps to lowlands.

 The pattern consists of six colors combined in small and large patches to effectively obscure silhouettes.